MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/double-action-pipautomation-orchestration.md

 ### To build and initialize this sample

-1. At a command prompt, locate the *\<drive\>*:\Program Files\\[!INCLUDE[btsCoName](../../includes/btsconame-md.md)] BizTalk Accelerator for RosettaNet 2013 \SDK\PIPAutomation\DoubleAction folder.
+1. At a command prompt, locate the *\<drive\>*:\Program Files\Microsoft BizTalk Accelerator for RosettaNet\SDK\PIPAutomation\DoubleAction folder.

    > [!NOTE]
    >  Before running the Setup program, open the file DoubleAction.sql (in the above folder) in Notepad.
 On the **File** menu, click **Save As**.
 In the **Encoding** list, select **ANSI**, and then click **Save**.
 Click **Yes** to overwrite the existing file.

-2. If your BizTalk Server is running on a 32-bit computer, run the file setup.bat in the \<drive\>:\Program Files\Microsoft BizTalk Accelerator for RosettaNet 2013 \SDK\PIPAutomation\DoubleAction folder.
-If your BizTalk Server 2013 installation is running on a 64-bit computer, run setupx64.bat in the same folder.
+2. If your BizTalk Server is running on a 32-bit computer, run the file setup.bat in the \<drive\>:\Program Files\Microsoft BizTalk Accelerator for RosettaNet\SDK\PIPAutomation\DoubleAction folder.
+If your BizTalk Server installation is running on a 64-bit computer, run setupx64.bat in the same folder.
 The batch file will perform the following actions:

    - Creates a SQL stored procedure (`PipAutomationGetAction`) in the BTARNDATA database to retrieve the action message from the MessagesToLOB table.
 This also ensures that the retrieved records will not be read again.